ps-tuebingen-courses/pl1-lecture-notes/src/26-stlc/stlc.md

 case class SumType(left: Type, right: Type) extends Type
 ```

-Let's look at the type checker for the so-called _Simply Typed Lambda Calculus_ (STLC).
+Let's look at the type checker for the simply typed lambda calculus.
 To deal with identifiers,
 we need an abstraction of environments.
 A type environment has the form ``Map[String, Type]``.

 The type checker for the STLC is as follows: